It was at one time suggested that these were pre-cancels because they were so common on W. H. Smith & Son, wrappers.

 These marks are scarce on cover.
 I have seen few examples so far.
 This was posted to 'Bath, England'.

-Office and bears a GB stamp, it is reasonable to suppose that it was posted at sea
+Considering that the postmark was issued to the Foreign Office and bears a GB stamp, it is reasonable to suppose that it was posted at sea

 and cancelled at Plymouth (or Portsmouth?) before going on to Bath, but there are other possibilities